 - BIA Special Law Enforcement Commission certified.

-Mathematical Skills - Ability to add and subtract two-digit numbers and to multiply and divide with 10’s and 100’s.
+Ability to add and subtract two-digit numbers and to multiply and divide with 1O's and 100's.
 Ability to perform these operations using units of American money and weight measurement, volume, and distance.

-Reasoning Ability - Ability to apply common sense understanding to carry out instructions furnished in written, oral or diagram form.
+Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations; ability to persuade others to change their mind or behavior; bring others together and try to reconcile difference; understand the implication of information for current and future problem-solving decision making.

-Negotiating Skills - Ability to handle complaints, settle disputes and resolve grievances and conflicts; negotiate resolutions whenever possible.
+Ability to handle complaints, settle disputes and resolve grievances and conflicts, and negotiate resolutions whenever possible.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Additionally, while performing the duties of this job, the employee is regularly required to sit, talk and hear.
-The employee is frequently required to stand, walk and use hands to finger, handle or feel, taste and smell and completed with urgency when necessary.
-The employee is occasionally required to run.
-The employee must be able to reach with hands and arms and climb or balance; stoop, kneel, crouch or crawl.
-The employee must regularly lift and/or move up to 25 pounds; frequently lift and or move up to 100 pounds and occasionally lift and/or move more than 100 pounds.
+While performing the duties of this Job, the employee is regularly required to sit and talk and hear.
+The employee is frequently required to walk and use hands to finger, handle, or feel and taste and smell.
+The employee is occasionally required to stand, walk and run; reach with hands and arms and climb or balance; stoop, kneel, crouch or crawl.
+The employee must regularly lift and/or move up to 25 pounds, and occasionally lift and/or move up to 100 pounds and occasionally lift and/or move more than 100 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

-This position may contain information that is security sensitive and thereby subject to additional provisions, including HIPAA.
+This position may contain information that is security sensitive.

 Tribal preference will be applied in accordance with the NHBP Indian Preference in Employment Code which requires that preference in employment be afforded to NHBP members, spouse/parents of NHBP members and Native Americans who meet the minimum qualifications and can successfully perform the essential functions for the position.